phylo42/sherpas/README.md

 # the queries in fasta format, matching the coordinates of prefix_res-queries-3000.txt
 prefix_queries-3000-circ300.fasta
 ```
-More pre-built pkDBs (those used in the SHERPAS manuscript) can be downloaded from Dryad:
+More pre-built phylo-kmer databases (those used in the SHERPAS manuscript) can be downloaded from Dryad:
 https://datadryad.org/stash/downloads/file_stream/373882.

 # SHERPAS Execution